-“There are a lot of moving parts to become pregnant,” notes Dr. Tanmoy Mukherjee, the Associate Director of the Mount Sinai Division of Reproductive Endocrinology.
+“There are a lot of moving parts to become pregnant,” says Tanmoy Mukherjee, MD, Associate Director of the Mount Sinai Division of Reproductive Endocrinology.
 “When I think about it in detail, I wonder how there are so many of us.”

-Let’s say the egg and sperm are both winners and the sex is perfectly timed around her ovulatory cycle.
+Let’s say the egg and sperm are both winners and the sex is perfectly timed around the ovulatory cycle.
 Even when all the parts fall into place, conception and pregnancy don’t happen immediately.
-In fact, it can take up to a week, notes Mukherjee.
+In fact, it can take up to a week, Mukherjee says.

-After intercourse, sperm swim — or, technically-speaking, spin — up through a woman’s cervix towards her fallopian tubes.
+After vaginal intercourse, sperm swim — or, technically speaking, spin — up through the cervix toward the fallopian tubes.
 They can survive in that space for as long as 72 hours while they wait for the egg to be shuttled down the tubes from the ovaries.
-A more intrepid sperm might even last longer.
-That’s why couples looking to conceive shouldn’t wait until ovulation to have sex, Mukherjee said.
-Pregnancy is most likely to occur when the sperm are already hanging out in a woman’s reproductive tract when her egg is released.
+A more intrepid sperm might last even longer.
+That’s why couples looking to conceive shouldn’t wait until ovulation to have sex, Mukherjee says.
+Pregnancy is most likely to occur when the sperm are already hanging out in the reproductive tract when the egg is released.

-After fertilization, it can take another two-to-three days for the fertilized egg to begin dividing, then implant in the lining of a woman’s uterus, triggering a surge of hormones.
+After fertilization, it can take another two to three days for the egg to begin dividing, then implant in the lining of the uterus, triggering a surge of hormones.
 That’s when pregnancy starts.

-Generally, How Long Does it Takes to Get Pregnant?
+Generally, How Long Does It Take to Conceive?

-The majority of couples become pregnant within six months, said Kenan Omurtag, an associate professor of obstetrics and gynecology at Washington University in St. Louis.
-But if a couple doesn’t get pregnant within that window, there’s no reason to panic, he added.
+The majority of couples become pregnant within six months, says Kenan Omurtag, MD, a professor of obstetrics and gynecology at Washington University in St. Louis.
+But if a couple doesn’t get pregnant within that window, there’s no reason to panic, he adds.

-“The fact that they haven’t conceived is not an indictment on their ability to get pregnant,” Omurtag said.
+“The fact that they haven’t conceived is not an indictment on their ability to get pregnant,” Omurtag says.

 How Long Is Too Long to Get Pregnant?

 Just because you’ve been trying to get pregnant for longer than a year doesn’t mean you’re infertile.
-Remember — even for people with average fertility, seven percent of couples won’t get pregnant within a year.
-And if you do discover that there’s a condition impacting your fertility, it doesn’t necessarily mean you need medical intervention to conceive, Mukherjee said.
+Remember, even for people with average fertility, seven percent of couples won’t get pregnant within a year.
+And if you do discover a condition impacting your fertility, it doesn’t necessarily mean you need medical intervention to conceive, Mukherjee says.

-When you’re trying to get pregnant, the components that matter are quality eggs, regular ovulation, healthy sperm, and a healthy uterus and fallopian tubes, Mukerjee said.
-If there’s a problem with two or more components, the chances are higher a couple will need medical intervention to conceive.
-But if there’s a problem with only one of those components, the chances are good that a couple will be able to get pregnant without assistance — it’ll just take more time.
+When you’re trying to get pregnant, the components that matter are quality eggs, regular ovulation, healthy sperm, and a healthy uterus and fallopian tubes, Mukherjee says.
+If there’s a problem with two or more components, the chances are higher that a couple will need medical intervention to make a baby.
+But if there’s a problem with only one of those components, the chances are good that a couple will be able to get pregnant without assistance.
+It’ll just take more time.

-For example, polycystic ovarian syndrome (PCOS) is a major cause of irregular periods, impacting 6 to 12 percent of women, according to the Centers for Disease Control.
-Women with PCOS often take longer to get pregnant, because they tend to ovulate less often.
-“Instead of 13 opportunities per year to conceive, you might be down to 6 or 7,” Mukherjee said.
+For example, polycystic ovarian syndrome (PCOS) is a major cause of irregular periods, impacting 6 to 12 percent of women, according to the Centers for Disease Control and Prevention.
+People with PCOS often take longer to get pregnant because they tend to ovulate less often.
+“Instead of 13 opportunities per year to conceive, you might be down to six or seven,” Mukherjee says.
 But in the long-term, women with PCOS conceive at the same rate as women without PCOS.

-What Is the Average Time to Get Pregnant For Older Adults?
+What Is the Average Time to Get Pregnant By Age?

-Although fertility begins to decline in our early 30’s, it’s our late 30’s when that decline really becomes pronounced, Omurtag said.
+Although fertility begins to decline in our early 30’s, it’s our late 30’s when that decline really becomes pronounced, Omurtag says.
 “Thirty-eight is actually the magic number here,” he said.
-In the same study, only 46 percent of couples between 37 and 39 years old were pregnant after 6 months.
+In the same study, only 46 percent of couples between 37 and 39 years old were pregnant after six months.

-Experiencing frustration while trying to get pregnant is common, especially when considering that one in four couples struggle to get pregnant, Omurtag said.
-“It’s important to be mindful of that and how prevalent it really is,” he said.
+Experiencing frustration while trying to get pregnant is common, especially when considering that one in four couples struggle to do it, Omurtag says.
+“It’s important to be mindful of that and how prevalent it really is.”
 But just because you’re not pregnant after a month, or six, or even a year, doesn’t mean it won’t ever happen.